cedx/webstorage.js/docs/usage/events.md

 }
 ```

+!!! warning
-> When you enable the subscription to the global [storage events](https://developer.mozilla.org/docs/Web/API/Window/storage_event), you must take care to call the `destroy()` method when you have finished with the service in order to avoid a memory leak.
+    When you enable the subscription to the global [storage events](https://developer.mozilla.org/docs/Web/API/Window/storage_event),
+    you must take care to call the `destroy()` method when you have finished with the service in order to avoid a memory leak.